How Nextdoor saved my family during the Texas deep freeze

 "Urgent alert.
 Road status in southwest Austin?
 I need to get from Escarpment/Davis to Westgate/Davis to get family members who haven't had power since 2:30 am.
 I am just afraid of getting stuck.
 Does anyone know which main roads are drivable?"
 I wrote.

 The alert apparently went out to the 1,454 households in my neighborhood that have joined Nextdoor.
-That's about 80 percent of all the homes in my subdivision.
+That's about 80% of all the homes in my subdivision.

 People started replying almost immediately, suggesting certain routes or telling me that it was far too dangerous to drive.
 Then came a reply from someone who lives less than a mile from me.
 He was someone I'd never heard of or met before that day.
 He was a lifeline.